Install an active drainback solar thermal system.

 DOE recommends but does not require solar thermal water systems.
 See the DOE Zero Energy Ready Home Solar Hot Water-Ready Checklist (Encouraged).

-Appendix U (Appendix T in 2018 IRC) Solar Ready Provisions - Prepare the home for solar installations in accordance with these specifications.
+Appendix U (Appendix T in 2018 IRC and Appendix AT in 2021 IRC) Solar Ready Provisions - Prepare the home for solar installations in accordance with these specifications.

 Appendix J regulates the repair, renovation, alteration, and reconstruction of existing buildings and is intended to encourage their continued safe use.